Located near Olympia in west London, the Victoria and Albert Museum Archives comprise four units:

 For more information click the icon for the London Transport Journey Planner.

-The public entrance to Blythe House is via a turnstile at the south east corner of the building (Gate A, between No 1 Blythe Road and the Post Office).
-Please use the intercom by the turnstile to inform reception of your arrival.
-The vehicle entry point must not be used by pedestrians.
+The public entrance to Blythe House is through Gate B, the original Grand Entrance on the north side of the building.
+Please use the intercom by the gate to inform reception of your arrival.